agrinevich/viburnum/README.md

 - create and fill main.conf
 - copy ~/spot/tpl-front to /var/www/myblog.com
 - setup ssh connection from local PC to server with key auth
-- [from local PC] scp -r ./html/* myblog@serverip:/home/myblog/spot/html
+- [on local PC] scp -r ./html/* myblog@serverip:/home/myblog/spot/html
 - [on server] copy files from ./spot/html to /var/www/myblog.com/html
 - [on local PC] create project dir and .Rexfile in it (there's example in repo)
-- check port numbers in .Rexfile (it must be the same in myblog.com.conf for nginx)
+- check port numbers in .Rexfile (it must be the same in myblog.com.conf for nginx, and for each website you must use its own port numbers)
 - rex -f .Rexfile deploy (you need [Rex](https://github.com/RexOps/Rex/) on local PC to start, stop, deploy Viburnum app), probably i should add more ways to do it
 - run "certbot --nginx" to install Let's Encrypt certificate
 - restart nginx
+- redirect domain A-records to ip of your server

 ## Usage